ananvodo/Cluster-Analysis-for-molecular-systems/README.md

 (for python 3.4 or higher)

 This is a program to determine clusters created by molecules in multiple molecular dynamics system.
 It calculates the Gyration Tensor to calculate geometry description parameters: Shape Description, Asphericity, Acylindricity, Radius of Gyration, and cluster mass content.

-The calculation of the geometry description parameters are according to the publication: xxxx
+The calculation of the geometry description parameters are according to the publication: "Shape of Unperturbed Linear Polymers: Polypropylene" by Doros N. Theodorou and Ulrich W. Suter

 This program is compatible with GROMACS itp format for molecular topologies.
 It is compatible with argparse.
 For more information run: python cluster_analysis.py -h